 Using the Remove-DuplicateItems.p1 script requires Exchange 2007 or later and Exchange Web Services (EWS) Managed API 1.2 (or later) which you can download here.
 Alternatively, when you already got the EWS Managed API Microsoft.Exchange.WebServices.DLL somewhere, you can copy it to the same folder where the script is located and it will be picked up.
 The script has been developed and tested against Exchange 2007, meaning it’s a PowerShell 1.0 script which should be compatible with later versions of PowerShell or Exchange.

 Also take notice that since you’ll be processing user mailboxes, you’ll need to have full mailbox access or impersonation permissions; the latter is preferred.
-For details on how to configure impersonation for Exchange 2010 using RBAC, see this article or check here for details on how to configure impersonation for Exchange 2007.
+For details on how to configure impersonation for Exchange On-Premises or Office 365, see this blog post.

 The script Remove-DuplicateItems.ps1 uses the following syntax: